-And here is where it dumps back out into the Fuentes del Morro pool.
+And here is where it dumps back out into the Fuentes del Morro Pool.

 Since I am a Resorts Gal, I recommend spending a full resort day at the pool during your Disney vacation.
 Even if you’re not “pool people,” it’s so pleasant to find a quiet spot in the shade or sun and relax.

 There are plenty of seating areas spread out around the feature pool at Caribbean Beach.
-But you can expect it to be fairly busy when the weather is warm, which is a good 95 percent of the time in sunny Florida.
+But you can expect it to be reasonably busy when the weather is warm, which is a good 95 percent of the time in sunny Florida.